Biden at 80: A ''respecter of fate'' mulls 2nd White House bid | Politics

 Nothing has changed Olshansky's mind about either of them.

 “While President Biden may chronologically be 80 years old, biologically he probably isn't,” he said.
 “And biological age is far more important than chronological age.''
 He calls Biden a “classic example of everything that's good about aging ... and so his age, I think, should be almost completely irrelevant.''
 Biden is already in the club of high achievers for people his age.
-Unlike 92 per cent of people 75 and over in the US, he still has a job, not to mention a mightily demanding one.
+Unlike 92% of people 75 and over in the U.S., he still has a job, not to mention a mightily demanding one.

 And he's been on a roll.
 The November elections produced the best result for a Democratic president's party in midterms in decades — despite the poison pill of high inflation — as Democrats kept control of the Senate, narrowly lost the House in defiance of expectations of a rout, and won several competitive governors' races in key states.